AndreiSasu/logfile-processor/README.md

 1. AWS Kinesis + ElasticSearch:
    Ex: https://aws.amazon.com/getting-started/projects/build-log-analytics-solution/

-2. Apache Spark or Hadoop MapReduce
+2. Stream logs to Kafka and process with Apache Spark

+3. Any other form of distributed cache(like Redis) + Hadoop MapReduce

 3. Spring Batch in parallel mode with file chunking.